aiven/devportal/docs/platform/concepts.rst

   Understanding memory overhead and limits applied to services.

+* :doc:`Out of memory conditions </docs/platform/concepts/out-of-memory-conditions>`.

+  How Aiven protects your service from the Out Of Memory Killer when memory is overcommitted.

 * :doc:`Projects and access management </docs/platform/concepts/projects_accounts_access>`.

   Understand how to set up users, accounts and access management for your Aiven projects.